Course Load Reduction and Medical Withdrawal

 Friday April 25th-CLR Documentation Deadline-Last day to submit time sensitive documentation to support a previously submitted applications.
 CLR applications cannot be accepted after Friday April 18th.

 Friday May 2nd- Course Load Reduction Deadline for Graduate Students

 Graduate students need to submit completed course load reduction application and supporting documentation (if a student is already registered with SSD and approved for a Course Load Reduction, no additional documentation is required).

 Medical Withdrawal : University Health Services (UHS) and the Counseling and Mental Health Center (CMHC) process medical withdrawals (MW) when significant medical or mental health problems affect a student’s ability to attend classes or perform academically.
 Although all applications and documentation are to be submitted to Services for Students with Disabilities we do not make the final determination for these requests.

-Undergraduate students can withdraw directly through their college until Tuesday November 5th.
-SSD will only accept Medical Withdrawal applications for undergraduates from November 6th through December 6th (the last class day).
+Undergraduate students can withdraw directly through their college until Monday March 31st.
+SSD will only accept Medical Withdrawal applications for undergraduates from April 1st-May 2nd (the last class day).

 Click Here for more information on the CLR/MW process.